xoseperez/rf-tools/README.md

 # RF tools utils

-This repository is a script toolbox to interact with RF tools like the Power Monitor 8000 or the RF Explorer.
+This repository is a script toolbox to interact with RF tools like the RF Power Monitor 8000 or the RF Explorer.

 ## Installation